Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 “I had to manually deactivate it to even be able to work” is not an acceptable outcome for an enterprise IT deployment.

-Which email signature software works best for mid-market teams?
+Which email signature software works best for mid-size teams?

 IT wants to take signatures off the ticket queue forever, and marketing wants to use the channel without filing a ticket for every campaign.